Alniarez/alniarez-web/index.md

 I am Jorge Sierra Miranda.
 Welcome to my personal website.
 Here you can find some the stuff that comes out of my spare time: software, games, photography and other shenanigans.
 {: .font-sub-title}

-This site is a sandbox for me to play around.
-Don't taky anything here too seriosly.
+This site is a sandbox for me to play around in.
+Don't take anything here too seriously.

 # About me